-This is an innovative part-time programme of study in Orthopaedic Care, from University of the West of Scotland, designed for those registered with the Nursing and Midwifery Council or the Health Professions Council (or an equivalent regulatory body) and who are working within an area providing orthopaedic care.
+This is an innovative part-time graduate certificate programme of study in Orthopaedic Care has been designed for those registered with the Nursing and Midwifery Council or the Health Professions Council (or an equivalent regulatory body) and who are working within an area providing orthopaedic care.

-3 modules (20 credits each) must be undertaken to exit with the named award.
+(20 credits each) must be undertaken to exit with the named award, Graduate

 - Trauma Orthopaedic Care